hschaffner/CloudEvents_SchemaRegistry/README.md

 registered for the schema associated with the schema subject ( the topic name appended with "-value").
 The method then iterates over all the associated references and gets the reference schema from the Schema Registry using the reference names and stores them in a Map of JsonSchemas.
 It also stores a map of the JsonSchema as JsonNodes.

 Finally, the method stores the maps as ImmutableMaps.
-Notic that the JsonSchema that is created no longer based on just the original string-based JSON schema (in this case the CloudEvents schema with a reference for the data attribute).
+Notice that the JsonSchema that is created no longer based on just the original string-based JSON schema (in this case the CloudEvents schema with a reference for the data attribute).
 The JsonSchema object is created to include a map of the schema reference labels and the map of the associated referencable schemas.
 When this JSON schema is used to publish the record there will be no exceptions thrown since it understands how to iterate and validate the referenced schema(s) found in the CloudEvents schema.
 In this test sample there is only one reference, but this will work even if there are multiple referenced schemas in the CloudEvent schema.

 A sample of the send method and the associated arguments has already been referenced above.
 However, there is an alternative send method when schemas with reference are used against Confluent schema registry.
 An alternative is: